Belloche/DraftShare/Journal.md

 5-6-21

 I added a lot of features and new stylings and a footer.
 I need to get rid of the register confirmation and put an alertbox on the userpage, and there are some uncentered stylings left over.
 I also need to update tests, javadoc, then reformat urls to deploy to AWS.
 Oof.

+5-7-21

+I removed getLogo from the project since it wasn't necessary.